AgentPeggy/BootstrapTutorial/README.md

 # BootstrapTutorial

-This website is built using HTML, CSS and Bootstrpa.
+This website is built using HTML, CSS and Bootstrap.
 Corousels, Font-awesome etc